guilatrova/latrovacommits-articles/posts/2021/2021-07-18-exceptions-structure/post.end-us.md

 # How to structure exception in Python like a PRO 🐍 🏗️ 💣

-Given now you know how to properly [handle your exceptions](https://blog.guilatrova.dev/handling-exceptions-in-python-like-a-pro/) with [Tryceratops 🦖](https://blog.guilatrova.dev/project-tryceratops/) help, the next step is to structure them effectivelly so you can scale and reuse.
+Given now you know how to properly [handle your exceptions](https://blog.guilatrova.dev/handling-exceptions-in-python-like-a-pro/) with [Tryceratops 🦖](https://blog.guilatrova.dev/project-tryceratops/) help, the next step is to structure them effectively so you can scale and reuse them.

 ## 🖼️ What exceptions should represent?

 To make it short, exceptions represent: *"SOMETHING EXPECTED happened"*.

 You frequently **don't care about precision, but accuracy**.
-It means that you don't need to know exactly WHY something failed (e.g. bad internet connection? provider is off?), but you should focus on **WHAT failed so you can respond to**.
+It means that you don't need to know exactly WHY something failed (e.g. bad internet connection? provider is off?), but you should focus on **WHAT failed so you can respond to it**.

 I'll start sharing a real-life example.
-Let me explain the boring bussiness part quick: Back when I worked at [Mimic](https://latamlist.com/2019/12/15/brazilian-food-delivery-startup-mimic-receives-9m-seed-round/) we used a third-party API named [Onfleet](https://onfleet.com/) to assign orders to couriers.
+Let me explain the boring business part quickly: Back when I worked at [Mimic](https://latamlist.com/2019/12/15/brazilian-food-delivery-startup-mimic-receives-9m-seed-round/) we used a third-party API named [Onfleet](https://onfleet.com/) to assign orders to couriers.
 At that time we decided to break it down into two steps:

 1. Create a pick-up task (courier taking the order),
 2. Create a drop-off task (courier takes the order to the customer).